 Perhaps the final grey highlights on the armour would have been a touch more precise with my Winsor & Newton Series 7 M, but overall painting with the wolf hair brushes was a very pleasant experience.
 I only had to get used to the thicker, and therefore somewhat heavier handles, as I have rather small hands, but it wasn’t a problem after a painting session or two.

 So what about longevity?
-Having used the sizes 00 and 1 a bit more often, and being a bit rougher with the 00, I, unfortunately, noticed that the tips of the brushes start to curve, similar to synthetic brushes, so they won’t last as long as sable brushes.
+Having used the sizes 00 and 1 a bit more often, and being a bit rougher with the 00, I noticed that the tips of the brushes start to curve, which is probably due to the fact that the smaller sizes have synthetic fibres mixed in.
+However, I feel that they keep their tip better than many synthetic brushes I have tried.
+To summarise, the Wolf hair brushes are more resistant than Kolinsky sable, but can develop curved tips after a while, similar to synthetic brushes.
+This makes them good all-round brushes for me.

 Value